tm-a-t/TGPy/guide/docs/extensibility/modules.md

 All variables from your messages will be lost when TGPy stops.
 Yet, you can use modules to define some variables every time TGPy starts.

-Modules are code snippets executed every time TGPy starts.
-For example, with modules you can define some shortcut functions, classes or constants for future using.
+Modules are code snippets executed every time at every startup.
+For example, modules can help you define some shortcut functions, classes, or constants for future use.

 ## Add a module